 Set small goals

 In the beginning, I had very little expectations for what I could achieve, and I think this actually proved to be a good thing in starting my running journey.
-To begin, I challenged myself according to time, not distance, and I think this to be a helpful tip for anyone in the same boat.
+To start, I challenged myself according to time, not distance, and I think this to be a helpful tip for anyone in the same boat.

 One of the best parts of the Nike Run Club app is the guided runs available (again, all for free!), which start at just five minutes long.
 Over the course of the guided run, the coach checks in on you, gives pointers for levelling out your breath and reminds you of the correct posture — all in a tangential way that distracts you from the pain and makes the whole ordeal feel quicker.